 - Electrocardiogram (ECG).
 In this noninvasive test, electrode patches are attached to your skin to measure electrical impulses from your heart.
 An ECG can show disturbances in the electrical activity of your heart, which can detect abnormal heart rhythms and areas of injury.

-- Cardiac catheterization and biopsy.
-In this procedure, a thin tube (catheter) is inserted in your groin and threaded through your blood vessels to your heart, where a small sample (biopsy) of your heart can be extracted for analysis in the laboratory.
+Cardiac catheterization.
+In this procedure, a thin tube (catheter) is inserted in your groin and threaded through your blood vessels to your heart.
+Doctors may extract a small sample (biopsy) of your heart for analysis in the laboratory.
 Pressure within the chambers of your heart can be measured to see how forcefully blood pumps through your heart.
-Pictures of the arteries of the heart can be taken during the procedure (coronary angiogram) to ensure that you do not have any blockage.

 - Cardiac magnetic resonance imaging (MRI).
 Cardiac MRI is an imaging technique that uses magnetic fields and radio waves to create images of your heart.
 Cardiac MRI may be used in addition to echocardiography, particularly if the images from your echocardiogram aren't helpful in making a diagnosis.